-For someone who's been trained rigorously in the art of kitchen economy, five pounds of peeled garlic looms like a ticking bomb.
+And for someone who’s been trained rigorously in the art of kitchen economy, five pounds of peeled garlic looms like a ticking bomb.

 I had to meet a friend for a burger and beer dinner at her favorite dive bar, so the jug o’ garlic came along for the ride.